How To Find Federal, State, & Local Government Small Business Grants

 - Use Your Local Library: Remember libraries?
 They’re still around and can be a great resource for uncovering local programs and events.
 Your librarian can probably point you in the right direction.

-- Join A Local Industry Group: Grants are often specific to industries, so getting involved with a local industry group can be a good way to hear about grant opportunities coming down the pipe.
+- Join A Local Industry Group: Grants are often industry-specific, so getting involved with a local industry group can be a good way to hear about grant opportunities.

-- Attend Industry Events: Likewise, industry events can be a good way to hear about contests, investment opportunities, and grants.
+- Attend Industry Events: These events can be a good way to hear about contests, investment opportunities, and grants.

-- Connect With Small Business Development Centers: Your city, county, or region probably has a small business development center that the SBA funds.
-These organizations can be a great source of information and training.
+- Connect With Small Business Development Centers: Your city, county, or region might have an SBA small business development center.
+These organizations are a great source of information and training.

 Small Business Grant Application Tips

-The major downside to grants is that there is often tremendous amounts of competition for all that free money.
-Getting a grant can be a time-consuming process with multiple steps and plenty of ways to disqualify yourself accidentally.
+The major downside to grants is that they are competitive.
+Getting a grant can be a time-consuming process with multiple steps and plenty of ways to disqualify yourself — without even realizing it.

-If you want to increase your chances of standing out amongst the crowd of applicants, you’ll want to make sure you provide all the information the grant application asks you for.
+If you want to increase your chances of standing out amongst the crowd of applicants, make sure you provide all requested information.
 Blank spaces are one of the easiest ways for screeners to weed out applicants.

-At the same time, you’ll also want to think of ways in which your business could be uniquely qualified for the grant money.
-You can accomplish that by standing out from the crowd and being very specific about how you plan to use the funds.
+At the same time, you’ll also want to highlight what makes your business uniquely qualified for the grant money.
+You can accomplish that by clearly explaining how you’ll use the funds.

 For a more in-depth look at grant applications, check out our top tips for writing a business grant application.